 - Lifeguard Training will require the Scout to spend all day at the waterfront.
 Scouts must be at least 15 years old and a BLUE Swimmer.
 There is an additional \$150 fee for this training.
 Participants may need to complete testing on Saturday morning.
 Successful completion of the course earns ARC Lifeguarding w/ First Aid, CPR/FPR w/ AED in addition to BSA Lifeguard.
 This training is also open to adults. - 2.
 Signups for the canoe hikes, war canoes, water polo, canoe overnight, paddleboard yoga, and Troop snorkeling should be done with the Aquatics Area Director no later than Monday.
 Appointments are made on a first come first served basis.
 Every effort will be made to accommodate your unit. - 3.
 Please see the Aquatics Area Director on Sunday if interested in American Red Cross CPR certification and/or First Aid Certification.
 For CPR certification, all three evening sessions on Tuesday, Wednesday and Thursday must be attended (from 7:00-8:00).
 The CPR program is offered at a cost of \$30, resulting in certification upon successful completion.
 This program is available to Scouts and adults.
 Adults may also take First Aid/CPR training with the merit badge class Monday-Friday, 10-noon. - 4.
 Swimming merit badge is required prior to enrollment in Lifesaving merit badge. - 5.
-Motor boating classes are limited to nine Scouts each week who must be 14 years old and a BLUE swimmer.
+Motor boating classes are limited to nine Scouts each week who must be entering grade 9 or higher in Fall 2024 and a BLUE swimmer.
 Must possess a CT Safe Boating Certificate before attending camp.
 (Out of state troops must have their state equivalent.) - 6.
 Open swim after 7:00 p.m. only if available daylight allows and/or PFDs are worn. - 7.
 This activity qualifies for the All Camp Challenge - 8.
 Not a merit badge - 9.
-Must be 13 years old and a BLUE swimmer - 10.
-Must be 14 years old - 11.
+Must be entering grade 8 or higher in Fall 2024 and a BLUE swimmer - 10.
+Must be entering grade 9 or higher in Fall 2024 - 11.
 Must be a BLUE swimmer. - 12.
 SCUBA Diving Merit Badge will require participants to spend all day at the waterfront.
-Scouts must be at least 14 years old and a BLUE Swimmer.
+Scouts must be 14 years of age or older and BLUE Swimmer.
 A SCUBA specific medical form is required in addition to the regular camp medical record.
-There is an additional \$339 for this program.
-Successful completion of this week long program earns the Scout the SCUBA Diving Merit Badge, SCUBA BSA patch, the NAUI SCUBA Diving Certification Card and SAHI Basic First Aid and CPR certification.
+There is an additional \$350 fee for this program.
+Successful completion of this weeklong program earns the Scout the SCUBA Diving Merit Badge, SCUBA BSA patch, the NAUI SCUBA Diving Certification Card and SAHI Basic First Aid and CPR certification.
 Adults may also take this course to earn the diving and first aid certifications.
-Registration deadline for this merit badge is May 31.
-A minimum of four youth participants is required for the course to be held.
-Maximum class size: 8. - 13.
+Registration deadline for this merit badge is July 15.
+Minimum class size of 4 must be met to hold the course.
+Maximum class size is 8.
+SCUBA Diving is only offered weeks 5-7. - 13.
 Stand Up Paddleboarding & Snorkeling BSA 2-pack.
 Must attend all sessions M-F to earn both patches. - 14.
 Not recommended for first year Scouts. - 15.
 There is a \$50 fee for Lifeguard recertification.
 Candidate must have own CPR pocket mask or buy one for additional \$15.
 Must attend both one hour classes, 11 am-noon and 2-3 pm, Monday-Friday) - 16.
 Sign up for Sequassen Relay at the SPL meeting on Tuesday.